 It is a common myth that in order to be charged and subsequently convicted of DWI in the Dallas-Fort Worth area, the officer actually has to catch you driving.
 In fact, when you read the statute governing DUI as an offense in Texas, this seems to be the case.
 Texas Penal Code § 49.04 states that it is an offense to operate a motor vehicle in a public place while intoxicated.

-Actual physical control has many elements that require proving, and can be more complicated to prove beyond a reasonable doubt than if an officer arrests you for DWI after seeing you drive on Dallas roads.
+Actual physical control has many elements that require proving and can be more complicated to prove beyond a reasonable doubt that if an officer arrests you for DWI after seeing you drive on Dallas roads.
 Thus, if you were not driving, a defense based on lack of actual physical control may be effective.
-An experienced DWI defense attorney can review the facts of your case and determine if a defense strategy involving actual physical control could be effective.
+An experienced DWI defense attorney can review the facts of your case and determine if a defense strategy could be effective.

 Elements of Actual Physical Control in Texas DWI Cases